 Inform Mortgage, Insurance and Council

 When deciding to take in a lodger, you must also inform your mortgage provider, insurance company and the council about your new living arrangements.
 This will prevent you breaching the terms of your mortgage, allow you to update your insurance policy and update your council tax – if you currently live alone, you will no longer be entitled to a single person rate.
-You can even think about rental property management in Perth.
+You can even think about rental property management in Perth and luxury car hire in Perth.

 Check Tenants and Decide on Terms